One-Shot Feed-Forward 360$^{\circ}$ Animatable Avatar via Inpainted UV-Space Gaussian Modeling: Experiments

-After we remove the symmetric operations, the quantitative results in Tab.~\ref{table:ablation_hdtf_} are still comparable with the full design on HDTF, but they generally drop when evaluated on the multi-view MEAD dataset.
+After we remove the symmetric operations, the quantitative results in Tab.~\ref{table:ablation_hdtf_} are generally comparable to the full design on HDTF, but drop consistently when evaluated on the multi-view MEAD dataset.
 Since the symmetric operations take the most effect when only a side face is visible in the source image, they cannot contribute significantly to the final results given the videos with frontal faces in HDTF.
 Nevertheless, they can generally improve full-head avatar animation quality on the multi-view video dataset where source and driving camera poses may vary significantly.
-According to Fig.~\ref{fig:ablation_design}, the symmetric operation reduces artifacts at the source face boundaries, improving the reconstruction quality of the invisible parts in the source images.
+As shown in Fig.~\ref{fig:ablation_design} row 2, the symmetric operations reduce artifacts at the source view boundaries, improving the reconstruction quality of the occluded parts.
+Additionally, Tab.~\ref{table:ablation_hdtf_} indicates that the symmetric operations consistently improve facial motion accuracy (\ie, AKD, AED, APD).
+The reason is that by enforcing symmetry on local UV feature maps, the accuracy of projections from 2D image features to the UV space can be improved, making the generated Gaussian attribute maps more aligned with the underlying FLAME meshes.
+The improved projection accuracy is also confirmed by the clearer teeth when the symmetric operations are added in Fig.~\ref{fig:ablation_design} row 1.

+Fig.~\ref{fig:ablation_inpaint} visualizes the UV-space feature maps before and after symmetric UV-space inpainting.
+Compared to the local UV map $\mathbf{F}_{l}^i$, the transformer output $\mathbf{F}_{c}^i$ provides a coarse but complete UV-space full-head representation.
+Further enhanced by $\mathbf{F}_{l}^i$, the final inpainting output $\mathbf{F}_{f}^i$ reduces grid-like artifacts caused by patchification in $\mathbf{F}_{c}^i$, preserving appearance details from the source view.
+The inpainted UV-space features are utilized for UV Gaussian attribute map generation, enabling 360$^\circ$ animatable Gaussian avatar reconstruction.

 \textbf{3D Total Variation Loss.} As shown in Fig.~\ref{fig:ablation_3dtv}, without using the 3D total variation loss (w/o $\mathcal{L}_{3d}$), the generated Gaussians cannot cover the avatar surface, leaving holes on the reconstructed avatars, which greatly harms the 3D quality.